2016 World Monuments Watch

 Since The Watch

 In August 2016, buoys were sank around Pavlopetri, demarcating the archaeological site and protecting it from the impact of small vessels.
 In February 2018, the geographical coordinates of a perimeter zone surrounding the underwater site were published in the official government gazette.
-Following the 2016 Watch Day, guided underwater tours have continued to be offered, thanks to the Ephorate of Underwater Antiquities and the Greek Ministry of Culture.
+In September 2018, Pavlopetri became the first underwater archaeological site in Greek waters to be included in the marine charts provided to mariners by the Hydrographic Service of the Greek Navy.